smyler3/todo-list/README.md

 Add form sanatisation to edit forms

 -
-Check all imports for missing ;
+Check all imports for missing ; and .js

 -
-Add creation logic for steps

--
 Font in textarea is weird

 -
 Radio field generator has heaps of duplicate code

+-
+Add max and min values to form fields (or just required)
 ```
 todo-list
 ├─ .git